 The transferability of credits you earn in the MBA Program for Executives at The Wharton School is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the degree, diploma, or certificate you earn in Masters of Business Administration is also at the complete discretion of the institution to which you may seek to transfer.
-If the credits or degree, diploma, or certificate that you earn at this institution are not accepted at the institution.
+If the credits or degree, diploma, or certificate that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason you should make certain that your attendance at this institution will meet your educational goals.
 This may include contacting an institution to which you may seek to transfer after attending The Wharton School to determine if your credits or degree, diploma or certificate will transfer.